MilesCranmer/gnn_resource_allocation/README.md

 Check out the paper [here](https://arxiv.org/abs/2106.09761).

 PyTorch code for the forward model of our algorithm can be found in this repository in the file `model.py`.
+To train the model, execute `train.py`.

 Data required to train this model can be found [here](https://app.globus.org/file-manager?origin_id=75a68b36-a6c0-11eb-92d8-6b08dd67ff48&origin_path=%2F)